OpenBlatam/Telecom-AI-Automate-WDNA-/scratches/Macros/BO-Performance/Macros/Transporte-Carrier-Performance/README.md

-.Carrier is in diferent reports with the general query on redemy .A macro that runs a lot of info in ant site
+.Carrier is in diferent reports with the general query on redemy .A macro that runs a lot of info in any site
 .